 As it relates to real estate specifically (not other assets in the estate), if a surviving spouse owns property as joint tenants with the right of survivorship or as tenants by the entirety with the decedent, the property automatically goes to the surviving owner(s) upon death, thus avoiding the need for the property to go through probate.

-The initial step in the probate process is determining whether there’s a will.
-If unsure of its location, you can visit the courthouse to initiate the process of appointing an executor, administrator, or personal representative.
-These terms are all used to refer to the individual designated by the court to manage the decedent’s estate.
-Once the will is filed, the clerk of court validates its authenticity.
-If there are uncertainties, legal assistance is encouraged.
+The first step in the probate process is confirming whether a valid will exists.
+If you’re unsure of its location, you can begin by visiting the county courthouse to start the process of appointing an executor, administrator, or personal representative—the individual responsible for managing the deceased’s estate.
+Once the will is located and submitted, the clerk of court will review and validate its authenticity.
+If any uncertainties arise, consulting with a probate attorney is highly recommended to ensure everything is handled correctly.

 Subsequently, you’ll receive official letters from the clerk of court confirming your appointment as the estate’s representative.
 These letters serve as legal authorization for handling estate matters, such as accessing bank accounts and dealing with creditors.